dariawhitecastle/messenger-app/README.md

 # messenger-app

-Messenger API for a web app to enable chat between two users
+Messenger API for a web app to enable chat

 ## App features